 Mr. Gehring presented an analysis done at BASt (document GTR9-5-25).
 He explained that two potential risks are seen: The distance between the velocity measuring point and the impact point may have an influence as well as the deceleration caused by the friction.
 For the distance Mr. Gehring stated that usually the velocity is measured very close to the impact point and therefore the distance does not need to be considered.
-Second, the peaks occur within 20 ms after the first impact, i.e. that any influence of the friction after 20 ms is not relevant.
-In addition, as BASt is using heavy duty roller bearings for the guiding system, the friction is minimized even during the impact phase, i.e. that any friction within 20 ms is assumed to be negligible, too.
-The presentation concludes to take the speed measurement immediately before the impact and not to set any additional requirements on the friction in case of using smoothly running bearings.
+The deceleration during the flight of the impactor was found by Mr. Gehring to have an influence only after more than 20 ms. So, this seems also negligible.